One free agent every NFL team must sign during 2025 offseason

 Free agent target: Tee Higgins, WR

 The Los Angeles Chargers made the playoffs in Jim Harbaugh's first season as the coach despite losing Keenan Allen, Mike Williams, Austin Ekeler, and Gerald Everett in free agency during the preceding offseason.
-Still, you want someone who Justin Herbert can rely on to catch passes.
-The Chargers should go all in on signing Tee Higgins because they have one of the worst receiving corps in the league.
+Still, you want someone whom Justin Herbert can rely on to catch passes.
+The Chargers should go all-in on signing Tee Higgins because they have one of the worst receiving corps in the league.

 Miami Dolphins